portfedh/Mexico_CPI/README.md

 The script may be useful for accountants, administrative, financial professionals or anyone who needs to determine inflation over specific time periods.

-It can help to quicky determine adjustments for:
+It can help to quickly determine adjustments for:

 - Rent prices.
 - A stock's inflation adjusted cost basis.